RedHatInsights/crc-caddy-plugin/README.md

 * **Gateway Mode** - where configuration is taken from `/etc/caddy/Caddyfile.json`

 ## Side Car Mode
-The **Side Car Mode** configuration is in this repository and presents a simply reverse proxy to an individual service.
-The intention for this image mode is for the container to be run up inside the same pod as the service it is authenticating.
+The **Side Car Mode** configuration is in this repository and presents a simple reverse proxy to an individual service.
+The intention for this image mode is for the container to be run inside the same pod as the service it provides authentication for.

 ## Gateway Mode
 The **Gateway Mode** is expected to be provided with the configuration via a mount to `/etc/caddy/Caddyfile.json`.
 This mode is intended to serve as a gateway and provide authentication to multiple pod services.